Roger Ross Williams

-Life and career
+Early life and education

-Williams is a member of a Gullah family from South Carolina, and has lived and worked in New York City for over twenty-five years.
-Williams attended Northampton Community College in Bethlehem, Pennsylvania and New York University in New York City.
+Williams was born September 16, 1962, in Easton, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
+He is a member of a Gullah family from South Carolina.
+Williams attended Easton Area High School and then Northampton Community College in Bethlehem, Pennsylvania and New York University in New York City.

+Career

 Williams began his career in 1985, producing political satire for Comedy Central and Michael Moore's Emmy Award-winning series TV Nation.
 He has since produced and directed for NBC News, MSNBC, BBC, CNN and has produced work for Comedy Central, Food Network, TLC, VH1, including numerous primetime specials for Public Broadcasting Service (PBS), American Broadcasting Company (ABC) and ABC News, CBS, Sundance Channel and New York Times Television.
 He has also produced a documentary series for Discovery Networks and a lifestyle series, Sheila Bridges Designer Living, for Scripps Networks.
 He has won numerous awards for his TV work including a NAMIC Vision Award and the National Headliner for Best Human Interest Feature documentary.

 Williams has directed a number of films including Life, Animated, which won the Sundance Film Festival Directing Award, was nominated for an Academy Award for Best Documentary Feature Film and won three Emmy Awards in 2018, including the award for Best Documentary.
 The film God Loves Uganda that he directed, which was shortlisted for an Academy Award for Best Documentary Feature Film and American Jail, examined the U.S. prison system and premiered on CNN and the BBC.
 Williams directed Traveling While Black, a virtual reality documentary / transmedia project made for Facebook's Oculus, which premiered at the Sundance Film Festival in 2019.
 His 2019 film The Apollo, a documentary about Harlem's legendary Apollo Theater, was the opening night film of the 2019 Tribeca Film Festival.

-His first narrative feature film for Amazon Studios is in pre-production.
-His production company, One Story Up, which he founded with Geoff Martz, is producing a variety of projects including documentary series for Netflix.